cardboard-iguana/cardboard-iguana.com/notes/get-an-ssl-certificate.md

 ## From a Real Registrar

-NOTE: Now that Let’s Encrypt exists, the below information is a lot less useful…
+NOTE: Now that Let's Encrypt exists, the below information is a lot less useful...

 Generate a unique site key: